docyes/backbonebase/README.md

 ##### toClassName `view.toClassName(str)`

-Converts a given string into an html/css safe class selector, 'fooBar_baz' -> foobar-baz.
+Converts a given string into an html/css safe class selector, `'fOo_BaZ' -> foo-baz`.
 Used primarily by the constructor and the derivation of a `view.el` class attribute based on a passed in or pre-defined `view.mid`.
 Override this function for customization based on the conventions of `mid` and/or presentation rules.

 ##### renderTemplate `view.renderTemplate([data])`